karesz3737/React-redux-would-you-rather-game/README.md

 # UI

 ```
-For the most of design Semantic ui library was used as well as custom css design.
+For the most of the design Semantic ui library was used as well as custom css design.
 ```
 # Tech